dbralios/DrillSat-Circuit/README.md

 # Circuit

 The circuit consists of three boards.
 PCB1 connects an Arduino Pro Mini, an SD socket and a UV sensor (ML8511).
 PCB2 connects an XBee, the Solar Charger and a BMP sensor.
 The Solar Charger is a modified and shrunk version of the Adafruit board.

+PCB1 and PCB2 were designed on fritzing while the solar charger was designed on EAGLE.